ivanorsolic/oricodes/content/english/Artificial Intelligence/integrating the lane finding.md

 ![Main idea](/images/ai/networkIdea.png)

 I was playing around with the idea in my mind when I saw [**Andrej Karpathy's talk on PyTorch at Tesla**](https://www.youtube.com/watch?v=oBklltKXtDE), where he explained their use of **HydraNets**.
-In a nutshell, because they have a 1000 (!) distinct output tensors (predictions), and all of them have to know a ton of context and details about the scene, they use a shared backbone, like this:
+In a nutshell, because they have a 1000 (!) distinct output tensors (predictions), and all of them have to know a ton of context and details about the scene, they use a shared backbone, like this (**screenshot taken from YouTube: [PyTorch at Tesla](https://www.youtube.com/watch?v=oBklltKXtDE)**:

 ![Karpathy HydraNets](/images/ai/KarpathyHydraNets.jpg)

-**They actually have 48 networks that output a total of 1000 predictions, which is insane to do in real-time (on 1000x1000 images and 8 cameras) while being accurate enough to actually drive living humans on real roads.** Though, they do have some pretty sweet hardware, unlike our Jetson Nanos 😢.
+**They actually have 48 networks that output a total of 1000 predictions, which is insane to do in real-time (on 1000x1000 images and 8 cameras) while being accurate enough to actually drive living humans on real roads.** Though, they do have some pretty sweet custom hardware ([FSD2](https://www.youtube.com/watch?v=Ucp0TTmvqOE)), unlike our Jetson Nanos 😢.

 Now, it obviously makes much more sense to do what Tesla did, to have a shared backbone since a lot of the information that the backbone extracts from the input images can be applied to all of the specialized tasks, so you don't have to learn them all over again for each and every one of them.

-But I figured, what the heck, I'd try my idea out, which I did, since the main reason for doing this is to actually learn to apply ML/DL to something I could actually see drive around my backyard, and when we teach the car to do behaviours like lane changing in the next chapter, you'll see that it actually works!
+**But I figured, what the heck, I'd try my idea out, which I did, since the main reason for doing this is to actually learn to apply ML/DL to something I could actually see drive around my backyard, and when we teach the car to do behaviours like lane changing in the next chapter, you'll see that it actually works!**

 This is what it looks like in action:

-<center><video controls src="/images/ai/video1.mp4" autoplay loop width=100%></video></center>
+<center><video controls src="/images/ai/video1.mp4" autoplay muted loop width=100%></video></center>
-<center><video controls src="/images/ai/video2.mp4" autoplay loop width=100%></video></center>
+<center><video controls src="/images/ai/video2.mp4" autoplay muted loop width=100%></video></center>
 Let's implement it.

 ### Creating a Keras model